palahsu/WhatsPy/README.md

 ## Credits
 ### Community
-An active and supportive community is what every open-source project needs to sustain.
+An active and supportive community is what every closed-source project needs to sustain.
 Together we reached every continent and most of the countries in the world!
 Thank you all for being part of the WhatsPy community ✌️

 <p align="center">